HeyParkerJ/batch_megadl/README.md

 ## Description

-The idea for this project is to be able to copy a long list of mega.nz links, put it into a file, and download all of them using megadl from megatools.
+The idea for this project is to be able to copy a long list of mega.nz links, put it into a file, and download all of them using the megadl tool from [megatools](https://megatools.megous.com/).

 Example list of links: